SAP e-commerce solutions: Which ones are truly integrated?

 An integrated SAP e-commerce solution accesses the business logic directly inside your SAP ERP system.
 It uses the data stored in the ERP to map out all data and calculations necessary for your web store.
 In short, your ERP is the engine that powers your web store.

-Example scenario of seamless integration: A company decides to change the price of a screw V271.
+Example scenario of seamless integration: A company decides to change the price of a product: screw #V271.
 The information is changed directly in the ERP business logic.
 And this information change is reflected in real time in the web store.

 To enable seamless integration with SAP, a direct installation of web store items in your ERP is required.
 These objects must speak the same language as the SAP ERP.
 Only under these specific conditions can a seamless, real-time data exchange take place between your ERP and web store.
 The result of a seamless data exchange is a completely automated ordering process.

-There are many e-commerce solution providers on the market, who claim that they offer an integration into the ERP system.
+There are many e-commerce solution providers on the market, who claim that they offer an integration into the ERP system (for example, SAP Commerce Cloud, also known as SAP Hybris).
+Read our blog here to see how Sana Commerce Cloud compares, and why their integration claim falls short.

-The big difference with these indirect integrations is that multiple systems are required to enable integration, instead of just one.
+As we’ve covered briefly, the big difference with these interfacing solutions or indirect integrations is that multiple systems are required to enable integration, instead of just one.
 These solutions only provide the web store itself (the front end), and a connector is needed for the web store solution to connect to the ERP.

 Example scenario of indirect integration: A company decides to change the price of a screw V271.
 This information change is requested by the company employees to the database connector.
 The connector, in turn, requests the information from the ERP at certain times and synchronizes the data in its database.
 The price of the V271 screw in the ERP is for a time different than the one on the web store.